Growth Metrics

 GameStop (GME) Short term Debt (2018 - 2025)

-GameStop (GME) has disclosed Short term Debt for 10 consecutive years, with $10.3 million as the latest value for Q1 2025.
+GameStop has reported Short term Debt over the past 10 years, most recently at $10.3 million for Q1 2025.

 • Quarterly Short term Debt fell 4.63% to $10.3 million in Q1 2025 from the year-ago period, while the trailing twelve-month figure was $10.3 million through Feb 2025, down 4.63% year-over-year, with the annual reading at $10.3 million for FY2025, 4.63% down from the prior year.